priism-center/thinkCausal_dev/thinkCausal/inst/app/www/learn/fundemental/markdowns/section18.md

 ### Estimating Causal Effects:
 **Average Treatment Effect**

-Now that we have filled in (imputed) all of our missing counter-factual outcomes we can *estimate* the average treatment effect by taking the average of the 20 *estimated* ITEs.
+Now that we have filled in (imputed) all of our missing counter-factual outcomes we can *estimate* the average treatment effect.
 <br>
 <br>
-Taking the average of the *estimated* ITEs gives us an average treatment effect of -12.15.
+**In this sample of runners the estimated average treatment effect of hyperShoes is -12.2.**
 <br>
 <br>
-You can also *estimate* the average treatment effect by taking the difference of the average of all 20 `Y1` values (256.4) and the average of all 20 `Y0` values (268.55).
-If you'd like to learn more about the specifics of average treatment effects check out the causal estimands module!
+We can estimate the average treatment effect by taking the average of all 20 of the estimated individual treatment effects (ITE) or by taking the difference between the average of all 20 `Y1` values (256.4) and the average of all 20 `Y0` values (268.55).
 <br>
 <br>
-Using our predictions of the missing counter-factual outcomes we can conclude that  wearing hyperShoes caused the 20 runners in our sample to run an average of 12.15 minutes faster than they would have ran had they not worn hyperShoes!
+Both give us the same result!
+For all of details about average treatment effects check out the causal estimands module!
 <br>
 <br>
-This would be really important to know if you were considering buying a pair of hyperShoes for yourself!
+-12.2 is only an estimate of the true ATE. **How do we know if this estimate is actually close to the true ATE?**